drivendataorg/zamba/docs/docs/install.md

 $ pip show zamba
 ```

-To update zamba to the most recent version:
+To update zamba to the most recent version if needed:
 ```console
 $ pip install -U zamba
 ```